French Republican calendar: Development and usage

-Calendar design
+Design

-Years appear in writing as Roman numerals (usually), with epoch 22 September 1792, the beginning of the "Republican Era" (the day the French First Republic was proclaimed, one day after the Convention abolished the monarchy).
-As a result, Roman Numeral I indicates the first year of the republic, that is, the year before the calendar actually came into use.
+Years usually appear in writing as Roman numerals.
+Roman numeral I indicates the first year of the republic, that is, the year before the calendar actually came into use.
 By law, the beginning of each year was set at midnight, beginning on the day the apparent autumnal equinox falls at the Paris Observatory.

-There were twelve months, each divided into three ten-day weeks called décades.
+There were twelve months, each divided into three 10-day weeks called décades.
 The tenth day, décadi, replaced Sunday as the day of rest and festivity.
-The five or six extra days needed to approximate the solar or tropical year were placed after the months at the end of each year and called complementary days.
-This arrangement was an almost exact copy of the calendar used by the Ancient Egyptians, though in their case the beginning of the year was not marked by the autumnal equinox.
+The five or six extra days needed to approximate the solar or tropical year were placed after the final month of each year and called complementary days.
+This arrangement was an almost exact copy of the calendar used by the Ancient Egyptians, though in their case the year did not begin and end on the autumnal equinox.

 A period of four years ending on a leap day was to be called a "Franciade".
 The name "Olympique" was originally proposed but changed to Franciade to commemorate the fact that it had taken the revolution four years to establish a republican government in France.
 The leap year was called Sextile, an allusion to the "bissextile" leap years of the Julian and Gregorian calendars, because it contained a sixth complementary day.

-Decimal time

-Each day in the Republican Calendar was divided into ten hours, each hour into 100 decimal minutes, and each decimal minute into 100 decimal seconds.
+Each day was divided into ten hours, each hour into 100 decimal minutes, and each decimal minute into 100 decimal seconds.
 Thus an hour was 144 conventional minutes (2.4 times as long as a conventional hour), a minute was 86.4 conventional seconds (44% longer than a conventional minute), and a second was 0.864 conventional seconds (13.6% shorter than a conventional second).
 Clocks were manufactured to display this decimal time, but it did not catch on.
 Mandatory use of decimal time was officially suspended 7 April 1795, although some cities continued to use decimal time as late as 1801.

-The numbering of years in the Republican Calendar by Roman numerals ran counter to this general decimalization tendency.
+The numbering of years by Roman numerals ran counter to this general decimalisation tendency.

 Months

-The Republican calendar year began the day the autumnal equinox occurred in Paris, and had twelve months of 30 days each, which were given new names based on nature, principally having to do with the prevailing weather in and around Paris and sometimes evoking the Medieval Labours of the Months.
-The extra five or six days in the year were not given a month designation, but considered Sansculottides or Complementary Days.
+The month names were based on nature, principally having to do with the prevailing weather in and around Paris and sometimes evoking the Medieval Labours of the Months.
+The extra five or six days in the year were not given a month designation but considered Sansculottides or complementary days.
+Most of the month names were new words coined from French, Latin, or Greek.
+The endings of the names were grouped by season. -dor comes from δῶρον, dō̂ron means 'giving' in Greek.